yy-tromb/yy-battery-notifier-rs/README.md

 `yy-battery-notifier-rs.exe -d`

 ### Sub commands
-  registry - register,delete : register or delete Application User Model Id (used to notify as toast) on Windows Registry
+  aumid - register,delete : register or delete Application User Model Id (used to notify as toast) on Windows Registry
   startup - register,delete : register or delete this app as startup app.
 Even if you register twice or more, settings will be overrided.

 ### Options

   -s, --settings "path to settings.toml"  \[default: .\settings.toml]
   -d, --default_settings : Use [default_settings.toml](https://github.com/yy-tromb/yy-battery-notifier-rs/blob/main/default_settings.toml)
       --msgbox : When error occurs, let you know by messagebox
   -h, --help : Print help
   -V, --version : Print version